ZhaoHaoRu/CHFS/README.md

 - Intermediate files will be operated on your distributed file system implemented in lab 3.
 If the file system's performance is bad, it *shall not pass the test* !

 ### Grading
-Before grading, we will first check your lab3 implementation.
+Before grading, we will first check your lab3 implementation using the grade script in lab3.
 If lab3's tests fail, you can only get half of the score of lab4.

 After you have implement part1 & part2, run the grading script: